Awarded to student organizations and to an advisor by the office of Student Activities and Leadership.

 Service contributions that are above the normal level of dedication, in areas or situations of extraordinary need, and that result in substantial positive change.

-A dinner was held in their honor on May 14 at the Stanford Faculty Club where the awards were given.
-Jim Lyons, former dean of Student Life and award namesake, Chris Griffith, the dean of Student Life, as well as Greg Boardman, vice provost for Student Affairs, spoke to thank the students for their leadership and service to the community.
+A dinner will be held in thier honor on Wednesday, May 25 at the Stanford Faculty Club where the awards wil be given.
+Jim Lyons, former dean of Student Life and award namesake, Chris Griffith, the dean of Student Life, as well as Greg Boardman, vice provost for Student Affairs, will speak to thank the students for their leadership and service to the community.